CoryG89/export-dir/README.md

 Usage
 -----
+You should include export-dir as a dependency in your `package.json` file, you may do so by runnning:

+    npm install export-dir --save

-In order to export an entire directory structure like this you need to place an `index.js` file into the directory containing the following:
+In order to export an entire directory structure like in the example you need to place an `index.js` file into the desired directory which contains the following
+lines:

     var exportDir = require('export-dir');
     module.exports = exportDir(__dirname);